Start pumping after the first 3-4 weeks, if possible.

 If you must return to work within 3-4 weeks, start pumping sooner.
 If you know you’ll eventually be returning to work, start pumping then to build up your freezer stash.
-Remember, breastmilk lasts 3 months in the freezer and up to 6 months in a deep freeze.
+Remember, breastmilk lasts 6-12 months in the freezer.
 Watch for symptoms of oversupply.
 If you notice the symptoms after you have been pumping for a while, follow the instructions for decreasing your milk supply a little.

 Add in another pumping session, either right before you go to bed or first thing when you wake up.

 - Your body needs rest to make milk.
 As much as possible, make sure you are getting a good night’s rest and napping on the weekends.

 - Many moms find their baby is able to eat much more than they are able to pump.
 Frequently, pumping is just not as efficient as baby eating.